Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 hairdresser’s, barbershop

-When barbershop (理发店 lǐfàdiàn) refers to a place where you primarily get haircuts, hair salon (美发店 měifàdiàn) suggests a broader range of services including hair cutting, styling, and beauty treatments.
+When barbershop (理发店 lǐfàdiàn) refers to a place where you primarily get haircuts, hair salon (美发店 měifàdiàn) offers a broader range of services including hair cutting styling hair coloring and various beauty treatments.

 美发店